ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-1-1.md

-# Understanding the Importance of Creative Problem-Solving

-## Introduction

 In today's rapidly changing world, individuals and organizations face an array of complex challenges.
 These challenges require innovative and creative problem-solving skills to overcome them effectively.
 Creative problem-solving is a valuable tool that can help us navigate through obstacles and find unique solutions that traditional methods may overlook.
 This chapter explores the significance of creative problem-solving and its impact on personal growth and success.